wchowdhu/plagiarism-detection/README.md

 # Run

-To open the .ipynb files in your browser and look at the output of the completed cells, use the following command in your terminal after changing the working directory to the project directory `project_plagiarism_detection`:
+To open the .ipynb files in your browser and look at the output of the completed cells, use the following command in your terminal after changing the working directory to the project directory `plagiarism-detection`:
 ```
 jupyter notebook <file_name>.ipynb
 ```

-To run and execute all the cells from scratch, you need to create a Jupyter notebook instance in the Amazon Sagemaker service, configure the lifecycle of the notebook, and attache the [Github repository](https://github.com/wchowdhu/udacity-ml-engineer-nanodegree.git) to the instance.
+To run and execute all the cells from scratch, you need to create a Jupyter notebook instance in the Amazon Sagemaker service, configure the lifecycle of the notebook, and attach the [Github repository](https://github.com/wchowdhu/plagiarism-detection.git) to the instance.
 Once set up, you can run the cells to upload the data and save any model artifacts of the trained model in [AWS S3](https://aws.amazon.com/s3/) service.

 # Results